dhanushsrs/ReactJS-ProbzAI-Assignment-ChartingLibrary/README.md

 ## Customization

-1. Data Source: created a sampleData in ./data/index.js
+1. Data Source: created a sampleData in data/index.js
-2. Styling: Customized the chart appearance and overall application styling by modifying the CSS files (index.css, App.css, etc.).
+2. Styling: Customized the chart appearance and overall application styling by modifying the CSS files (index.css, App.css).

 ## Deployment